hackclub/hackclub/workshops/BitEx/README.md

 Learn more about [`async-await`](https://javascript.info/async-await).

-<details><summary>Now if you try console logging the data variable, you should see something like this:</summary>
+<detail><summary>Now if you try console logging the data variable, you should see something like this:</summary>

 ```js
 [ { id: 'bitcoin',